denizumutdereli/wallet-management/README.md

 ## Overview

 This project is an extensive API model developed in TypeScript for managing Crypto HD Wallets, utilizing TatumIO for custodial type services.
-It strictly adheres to the BIP44 standard and uses mnemonics for seeding wallets.
+It strictly adheres to the BIP39-44 standards and uses mnemonics for seeding wallets.
 The system features a domain-specific namespace for creating main HD wallets attached to domains.
 Data storage is handled by MongoDB with encryption for security.

 ## Key Features